The Echeveria plant is a type of succulent that features fleshy leaves and attractive bell-shaped blossoms. Echeveria care is easy.

 UC Berkeley has a very complete collection of images!

-Echeveria can range in size from a few inches high to three or four feet tall.
-They may be either stemless or stem forming.
+Echeverias can range in size from a few inches high to three or four feet tall.
+They may be either stemless or stem form.

 They grow in a rosette pattern with flat triangular or spatulate leaves.
 The leaves range in color from pale green to a purplish shade and tend to develop a waxy powder coating.

-There are some species of Echeveria that are more stout and have very sturdy, woody stems.
+There are some Echeveria species that are stouter and have very sturdy woody stems.

-These plants have traditionally been crossed with other sorts of plants such as Graptopetalum and Sedum.
+These plants have traditionally been crossed with other sorts of plants such as Pachyphyyum, ghost plant Graptopetalum, and Sedum.

 Where Can You Buy Echeveria?

-Many garden centers carry a selection in these hardy plants.
+Many garden centers carry a selection of these hardy plants.
 They are also frequently offered in terrarium collections and gift plant arrangements.
-They can also be purchased on collection online at Amazon for example.
+Collections can also be purchased online at Amazon.

 Because these plants can live for a very long time and reproduce and spread enthusiastically, the most common place to get one is from a gardening friend.